 For White Wine try and Unoaked Chardonnay that is bursting with crisp pear, apple and citrus flavours.
 A well-made Chardonnay will also have enough earthy tones to give it enough texture and complexity to keep pace with the stuffing, potatoes and squash on your plate.

 If you want to stray off the beaten path, you can’t go wrong with a Zinfandel.
-Zinfandels are such food friendly wines and they are often built to combine with a multiple flavours.
+Zinfandels are such food-friendly wines, and they are often built to combine with multiple flavours.